alt-text-org/js-api.alt-text.org/APIv1.md

 __Required path parameters__:

 - `image_hash`:  The hex-encoded SHA256 hash of the bitmap representation of the image
+- `user_hash`: The SHA256 hash of the author's username
 - `language`: The ISO-639-2 language code for the description language

 __Rate Limit__